vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 A network for container VMs to use for external communication when container developers  run `docker run` or `docker create` with the `--net` option.

-To specify a container network, you provide the name of a distributed port group for the container VMs to use, and a descriptive name for the container network for use by Docker.
+To specify a container network, you provide the name of a distributed port group for the container VMs to use, and an optional descriptive name for the container network for use by Docker.
+If you do not specify a descriptive name, Docker uses the vSphere network name.
 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.

 - The distributed port group must exist before you run `vic-machine create`.
 - You cannot use the same distributed port group as you use for the bridge network.